 With my drastically reduced commitments I was able to attend to my mother’s needs, better self-care, more selective work hours and the creation of a this website and blog.
 I resigned my position at the medical center, ending a 25-year career in health care.
 This was not without some anxiety about job security, income, health insurance and retirement benefits.
 But my heart was pulling me toward a different kind of healing role.
-The old garment, the old social role no longer fit.
+The old garment, the old social package I had so carefully constructed, no longer fit.
 This was nobody’s fault: it was just time to leave and express a new identity.
 To "come out of the closet," so to speak, with my authentic self in the world.
 That takes courage, but it returns power.
 Spiritual power.

 I did not know what would happen after I left the hospital.
 The heart path is not a magic ticket to a life free of difficulty, pain, or suffering; it is a path of authenticity.
 But I did know I could trust the process and my inner voice.
 And sure enough, the process unfolded before me day by day.
 For example, as I was preparing to quit my hospital job (and lose my health insurance benefits) my wife learned she could pick up new health insurance benefits at her own job.
 My private practice began filling up with new clients, because now I had more time to develop that practice and take on new clients.